 Currently we have five old boys playing franchise rugby in South Africa: Bongi Mbonambi (Stormers), Kurt Haupt (Kings) and Jason Jenkins, Jade Stighling, and Abongile Nonkontwana (Bulls).
 In addition, Michael Kumbirai is playing for the Western Province team in the Super Sport Cup.

-In 2016 St Alban’s produced its 1st rugby Springbok when Bongi Mbonambi was selected to represent South Africa.
-Jason Jenkins has also been selected for the South African “A” team and we look forward to enjoying his progress as a rugby player.
+St Alban's College's 1st rugby Springbok was Dan van Zyl when he was selected to play for South Africa against England in 2000.
+Bongi Mbonambi was the 2nd when selected to represent South Africa 2016.
+Jason Jenkins has also been selected for South Africa against Wales in 2018 and we look forward to enjoying his progress as a rugby player.

 For any further information regarding rugby at the College please contact Mr Kennedy Tsimba on: email@example.com